Diagrams for Bobbin Lace

 The example of figure (A) has cloth stitches in the yellow blob number 2 and blue 3.
 These may be easy to recognize for a trained eye.
 The pink blobs are a little harder as those are unorthodox stitches.

 Figure (B) and (C) show the same stitch, (B) has the minimum number of blobs.
 For technical reasons the snow mixer needs an even number of stitches/blobs, so blob number 7 of (B) is split in 7 and 8 for (C).
-Note in the captions that splitting this last stitch changes a left twist in a right blob into a right twist i na left blob.
+Note in the captions that splitting this last stitch changes a left twist in a right blob into a right twist in a left blob.
+See also under even number of stitches for another solution.

 The diagrams (B) and (C) also have different content for the yellow blob 2 and pink 4.
 It might be a personal preference which of the two solutions is easier to memorize while working the stitches.
 Solution (C) is more symmetrical, the split blob spoils the symmetry.